Tsroc/Sem6_GraphTheoryAssessment/README.md

-# Grap Theory Project 2020
+# Graph Theory Project 2020
 Write a program in Python to execute regular expressions on strings using the Thompson's construction algorithm.

 # Structure